-Among 2017-2018 Hofstra graduates who majored in physics, 95% of survey respondents reported that they were employed and/or attending or planning to attend graduate school within one year of graduation.
-Among those Hofstra graduates who majored in physics and who reported salary, the median annual self-reported salary was $50,000.
+Among 2020-2021 Hofstra graduates who majored in physics, 100% of survey respondents reported that they were employed and/or attending or planning to attend graduate school within six months of graduation.
+Among those Hofstra graduates who majored in physics and who reported salary, the mean annual self-reported salary was $55,000.

-Additionally, according to the United States Department of Labor, employment for physicists and astronomers is expected to grow 9% between 2018 and 2028, which is faster than average.
-The 2018 median income for this field is reported as $119,580 per year.
+Additionally, according to the United States Department of Labor, employment for physicists and astronomers is expected to grow 8% between 2021 and 2031, which is considered faster than average.
+The 2021 median income for this field is reported as $147,450 per year.
 (See U.S. Department of Labor, Occupational Outlook Handbook.)